 Buckeye will provide availability of an appropriate practitioner reviewer to discuss any UM adverse determination.
-Upon any adverse determination made by the Buckeye Medical Director or other appropriately licensed health care professional, a written notification, at a minimum, will be
+Upon any adverse determination made by the Buckeye Medical Director or other appropriately licensed health care professional, a written notification, at a minimum, will be communicated to the member and requesting provider.
+The notification will include the specific reason/rationale for the determination, specific criteria and availability of the criteria used to make the decision as well as the availability, process and timeframes for appeal of the decision.

-The Plan Medical Director may be contacted by calling Buckeye's main tollfree phone number at 1-866-246-4356 Monday through Friday between 8 a.m. and 5 p.m. and asking for Buckeye's Medical Director.
+The Plan Medical Director may be contacted by calling Buckeye's main toll-free phone number at 1-866-246-4356 Monday through Friday between 8 a.m. and 5 p.m. and asking for Buckeye's Medical Director.
 A Plan Care Manager may also coordinate communication between the Medical Director and the requesting practitioner.